bcesarmotta/microservices-organism/README.md

 #### Patterns

 ```
-- Spring Boot 2+ for Restful implementation
+- HTTP REST for Apis
 - Eureka for Service Discovery
-- Hystrix for circuit breaker (Not implemented yet)
 - Zuul for Api Gateway
 ```